 Spambots however will fill out all fields indiscriminately, including the honeypot field.
 This tells the form that the submitter is not human and the form will block the submission.
 Genius!

-Contact Form 7 Honeypot – Adds honeypot anti-spam functionality to CF7 forms.
+Honeypot for Contact Form 7 – Adds honeypot anti-spam functionality to CF7 forms.

 And if you’re a Contact Form 7 user, install and activate the Contact Form 7 Honeypot plugin.
 You’ll get a new tag in the CF7 form generator called Honeypot.
 Now you can use that to add a honeypot field to your form.
 (Video tutorial)